Anoop114/CannonGame/README.md

 ### How to Play

 1. To move the player left, right, forward, and backward, use the left side of the screen.
-   - This game feature 2 input controller
+   - This game features 2 input controller
    ![ControllerChoice](./Production/4.png)
      - A. Joystick Controller
      ![JoystickController](./Production/5.png)